The Good Man of Nanking: Diary entries

 For 10 February, Rabe wrote in his diary :

 "Fukui, whom I tried to find at the Japanese embassy to no avail all day yesterday, paid a call on me last night.
 He actually managed to threaten me: 'If the newspapers in Shanghai report bad things, you will have the Japanese army against you,' he said. ...
 In reply to my question as to what I then could say in Shanghai, Fukui said 'We leave that to your discretion.'
 My response: 'It looks as if you expect me to say something like this to the reporters: The situation in Nanking is improving everyday.
 Please don't print any more atrocities about the vile behavior of Japanese soldiers, because then you'll only be pouring oil on fire of disagreement that already exists between the Japanese and Europeans.'
 'Yes,' he said simply beaming, that would be splendid!'"

-John Rabe gave a series of lectures in Germany after he came back to Berlin on April 15, 1938, in which he said, "We Europeans put the number [of civilian casualties] at about 50,000 to 60,000."
+John Rabe gave a series of lectures in Germany after he came back to Berlin on 15 April 1938, in which he said, "We Europeans put the number [of civilian casualties] at about 50,000 to 60,000."
 However, this estimate was just from his personal observation.
-His witnesses of the Nanking Massacre only represented a small corner of the Japanese mass killings there.
+His witnesses of the Nanjing Massacre only represented a small corner of the Japanese mass killings there.